Omaha father reunited with family after combined advocacy efforts

 through high-quality legal representation, resettlement, and social work and to create welcoming communities through education and advocacy.

-CIRA has grown from small, volunteer-driven organizations to one unified agency providing comprehensive services to immigrants and refugees across Nebraska.
+CIRA has grown from two small, volunteer-driven organizations to one unified agency providing comprehensive services to immigrants and refugees across Nebraska.

 Our dedicated team at CIRA is committed to empowering immigrants and refugees through expert legal, resettlement, and social services.